This post addresses everything you need to know before getting your first balayage on Indian hair, keep reading for all the info!

 Last week when I shared my new hair color on IG stories.
 I received a lot of questions on the highlight technique, colors used, how to find the best stylist, etc. So I decided to dedicate an entire post answering all the questions.

 The highlighting technique my stylist used on my dark hair is Balayage.
 I have had balayage highlights before and loved the results.
-I liked the natural-looking gold highlights that seamlessly blended into my Indian hair.
-And the fact that it didn’t damage my hair makes it my top choice.
+I liked the natural-looking gold highlights that seamlessly blended into my dark hair.
+And the fact that it didn’t damage my hair that much makes it my top choice.

 Here’s everything you need to know about balayage, from what it is to how you can get balayage highlights on Indian hair or brunettes.